-3.5 Digital Safety Systems
+3.6.
+Digital Safety Systems

 Two completely independent and diverse Class 1 shutdown systems, SDS1 and SDS2, are used in CANDU reactors.
 Each system contains three independent safety channels arranged in a 2-out-of-3 voting system.
 Channelized instrumentation is used to monitor a number of plant neutronic and process variables.
 If variables in any two channels of a single system are outside pre-determined envelopes, a shutdown is initiated.
+In all existing CANDU 6 plants except one, neutronic trips are hardwired while process trips are implemented in digital trip computers.
+Hardwired relay logic provides fast response for neutronic trips and trip computers provide intelligent trip logic (such as power-dependent setpoints) for process trips.
 Improvements in EC6 include: